 Each year all children take part in the national Anti-Bullying week organised by the Anti-Bullying Alliance, which is a coalition of organisations and individuals that are united against bullying.

-This year we followed the theme of One Kind Word and all children had a worship to introduce this idea and then during the week each class discussed this in more depth using stories and songs.
+Last year we followed the theme of One Kind Word and all children had a worship to introduce this idea and then during the week each class discussed this in more depth using stories and songs.
 Various children across the school decided to make their own Kindness posters to put on display and each child made smaller kindness postcards for our whole school display.
 They needed to think about a time when they had been shown kindness or when someone had shown kindness to them.
 For the children in Year R, they focused on how they feel when they are shown kindness.